rodrigobdz/react-native-dough/README.md

 * ESLint
 * Prettier

-For Sublime Text install the corresponding packages listed iyn the [setup guide](docs/SETUP.md).
+For Sublime Text install the corresponding packages listed in the [setup guide](docs/SETUP.md).

 ## Prerequisites